 - Crow’s feet

 - Broken and thinning hair

-- Accelerated nail growth that can lead to increased fungal infections
+- Accelerated nail growth can lead to increased fungal infections

 The type of skin you have plays a big role in how much at risk you are of developing serious sun damage problems, such as cancer.
 The lighter your skin type, the greater your risk; the heavier the pigmentation in your skin, the more UV protection you have naturally.
 At the same time, anyone can and will develop side effects from being out in the sun too much.

 People who tan easily have increased melanin from the sun, which slightly reduces the risk of sun damage, and those who get sunburned increase their risks substantially.
 Other factors that increase your risk of developing serious sun damage consequences include:

 - Having numerous large moles

 - Skin that’s covered with freckles even before going out in the sun

 - Working outdoors